mypulse-uk/otel-extension/README.md

 ## Releasing

-The current release process is manual.
-Build the binary with `./gradlew build`, tag the release in git and create a GitHub release with the binary attached.
+Grab the version you want to release from S3 and create a new GitHub release and attach the jar as a release binary.